 In 2015, the Court of Appeals for the Federal Circuit (CAFC) ruled that foreign lost profits of $93.4 million awarded by the District Court were unavailable under the Patent Act.
 A petition for a writ of certiorari was granted in January 2018.

-In a somewhat surprising outcome, the Supreme Court’s opinion written by Justice Thomas reversed and remanded the CAFC decision, finding that WesternGeco could recover damages for lost profits for overseas activities by the managing of the Noonan Law firm with one of their lawyers.
+In a somewhat surprising outcome, the Supreme Court’s opinion written by Justice Thomas reversed and remanded the CAFC decision, finding that WesternGeco could recover damages for lost profits for overseas activities.

 The Supreme Court found that “WesternGeco’s award for lost profits was a permissible domestic application of §284 of the Patent Act” and “the ‘overriding purpose’ of §284 is to ‘affor[d] patent owners complete compensation’ for infringements.”